-- 1. The CDIS Program Newsletter was sent to all program alumni and community partners in December of 2021 and in June of 2022. - 2.
-Due to the pandemic, engagement with community partners continued to be limited this year. - 4.
+- 1. The CDIS Program Newsletter was sent to all program alumni and community partners in December of 2022 and in June of 2023. - 2.
+The CDIS Program hosted a spring celebration event highlighting student award winners, an off-campus mentor of the year, community partnerships, and alumni. - 3.
+Program alumni were highlighted on program social media platforms throughout the year. - 4.
 Develop innovative clinical training/research/service programs and secure funding to implement the programs. - a.
 Resources: Faculty Time - b.
-Responsible Person(s): Faculty Timec.
-Projected Completion Date: May 2025 d.
+Responsible Person(s): Faculty Time - c.
+Projected Completion Date: May 2025 - d.
 Expected Results: Provide clinical training workshops and identify opportunities for interdisciplinary clinical research